zenstackhq/zenstack-docs/blog/modern-sql-ai/index.md

 WHERE question = 'Where is Stockholm located?';
 ```

-And get result like:
+And get back result like:

 | question                   |answer                         |
 | ---------------------------|-------------------------------|
 |Where is Stockholm located? |Stockholm is located in Sweden.|

-It's essentially a platform for integrating data, APIs and LLMs, and use SQL to declaratively orchestrate them to create high-level workflows like RAG, chatbot, text summarization, etc.
+It's essentially a platform for integrating data, APIs, and LLMs and using SQL to declaratively orchestrate them to create high-level workflows like RAG, chatbot, text summarization, etc.

 ## Wrap Up

 AI is everywhere.
-It's encouraging people to rethink every aspect of software development, and database is no exception.
-We should expect to see that SQL databases - one of the most time-tested supporting pillar of software engineering, continue exploring this new frontier and being reshaped along the way.
+It's encouraging us to rethink every aspect of software development, and database is no exception.
+We should expect to see SQL databases - one of the most time-tested supporting pillars of software engineering, continue exploring this new frontier and being reshaped along the way.

 ---